Art and Design KS2: Costume Design

 A costume designer is an essential part of the production team of any show, they help bring to life the stylistic intentions of the director.

-Costume designers use different techniques to generate their initial ideas, they might sketch, paint and use mood boards to convey to the actors and director their vision for the costumes.
+Costume designers use different techniques to generate their initial ideas, they might sketch, paint or use mood boards to convey to the actors and director their vision for the costumes.

-We meet Scott Langridge master costume designer on many popular children’s programmes.
+We meet Scott Langridge, who is a master costume designer on many popular children’s programmes.

 He demonstrates how he creates and records his costume ideas after he has received his brief.